 * Cutting with scissors.
 Have the child cut with scissors, choosing activities appropriate to their needs.
-The easiest task is cutting straight lines marked near the edges of paper.
+The easiest task is cutting straight lines marked near the edges of the paper.
 The child should also be asked to cut straight lines across the center of the paper.
 Some might need a piece of cardboard attached to the paper to guide the scissors.
-Have the child cut out marked geometric shapes, such as squares, rectangles and triangles.
-You can draw lines in different colors to indicate changes of direction in cutting.
-Have the child cut out curving lines and circles, then pictures, and finally patterns made with dots and faint lines.
+Next, have the child cut out marked geometric shapes, such as squares, rectangles, and triangles.
+You can draw lines in different colors to indicate direction changes in cutting.
+Next, have the child cut out curving lines and circles, then pictures, and finally, patterns made with dots and faint lines.

 * Stencils or templates.
 Have the child draw outlines of patterns of geometric shapes.
 Templates can be made from cardboard, wood, plastic, old x-ray films, or containers for packaged meat.
 Two styles can be made: a solid shape or frames with the shape cut out.

 * Paper and pencil activities.
-Coloring books and dot-to-dot books frequently provide good paper pencil activities for fine motor and eye-hand development.
+Coloring and dot-to-dot books frequently provide good paper-pencil activities for fine motor and eye-hand development.

 * Jacks.
 The game of jacks helps develop eye-hand coordination, rhythmical movements, and fine finger and hand movements.
-Visit https://www.youtube.com/watch?v=OwmCInS2pIM to learn the rules.
+Visit this page to learn the rules.